glpi-project/doc/source/modules/assets/phones.rst

 Antiviruses
 -----------

-:doc:`Antiviruses <tabs/antivirus>` lists all the antivirus programs detected on the computer.
+:doc:`Antiviruses <tabs/antivirus>` lists all the antivirus programs detected on the phone.
-For Windows, it must be detected in the Windows Security Center in order to be listed in this tab.

 Knowledge Base